Raunak-Sarmacharya/kcn-seniors-docs/docs/email-notifications.md

 The volunteer management system includes a comprehensive email notification system that automatically communicates with volunteers and administrators throughout the task lifecycle.
 This system ensures timely communication and efficient task coordination.

+**Technology Foundation:**
+The email notification system is powered by **WP Mail SMTP** plugin, which ensures reliable email delivery and professional communication from the kcnseniors.coop domain.
+Email content is dynamically generated using data from **Advanced Custom Fields (ACF)** to provide personalized, relevant information to each recipient.

+**Email System Scope:**
+This email notification system is exclusively used for the volunteer management system.
+All other email communications (contact forms, newsletters, etc.) use separate systems.

+For detailed technical implementation, see [ACF & WP Mail SMTP Integration](/docs/custom-development/acf-wp-mail-smtp-integration).

 ### System Overview

 **Automated Communication:**